thrushlang/.github/profile/README.md

 // Returns: The nth Fibonacci number (unsigned 32-bit integer)
 //
 // Attributes:
-//   @hot: Marks the function as frequently executed, encouraging aggressive optimizations
+//   @hot: Marks the function as frequently executed, encouraging aggressive optimizations.
-//         and placement in a .hot section for better cache locality.
 //   @inline:
 //         Maps to LLVM's 'inlinehint', suggesting the compiler inline this function
 //         at call sites to reduce call overhead.
 May increase code size, and may be
-//         limited for deep recursion (e.g., n=25).
+//         limited for deep recursion.
 //   @nounwind:
 //         Maps to LLVM's 'nounwind', guaranteeing the function will not unwind the stack
 //         (i.e., it will not throw an exception or cause an abnormal termination